Sarvarian/azar82/story/outline.md

 # Story Outline of Azar82 Game

-I use "Hero" as a placeholder for main character name.
+I use "hero" as a placeholder for main character name.

 _ **B A B R**